MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

         - `Owner`: Read Access, Edit Access
         - `SummaryText`: Read Access, Edit Access

-### Give permission to create links from the lead to reserach summaries
+### Give permission to create links from the lead to research summaries

-If configured to write research summaries to Salesforce, you will need to give the Sales Agent permission to write to the lead records to link to their summary.
+If configured to write research summaries to Salesforce, you'll need to give the Sales Agent permission to write to the lead records to link to their summary.

 1. Go to **Users** > **Permission Sets**.
 1. Open the `Copilot for Sales connected app permission set`.